-This segment is applicable to Designer Pro and PowerForms.
+This section applies to NiceLabel Designer Pro and PowerForms Suite editions or higher.

 The default printing form is customizable.
 To adapt it and to create a custom print dialog, go to Home tab > Action group and click Customize Printing Form.
 Read more about printing form customization here.